 What is SEO?

 SEO stands for Search Engine Optimization.
+It’s a digital marketing discipline that has grown rapidly in recent years.
 Put simply, SEO is the practice of using search engines like Google and Bing to market your business and get your brand in front of the billions of people who are searching online each day.

 And while search engines like Google do offer paid advertising methods, SEO is how you take advantage of the marketing potential that search engines offer without paying for ads.